 Powering the Patient-Centered Medical Home (PCMH)

 The PCMH model is founded on the central patient/physician relationship, with the primary care physician’s office serving as the patient’s “medical home.”
 The primary care physician’s team coordinates all of a patient’s medical care to improve patient health and outcomes.
-Care is coordinated and/or integrated across all elements of the complex health care system (e.g., subspecialty care, hospitals, home health agencies, nursing homes) and the patient’s community (e.g., family, public, and private community-based services).
+Care is coordinated and integrated across all elements of the complex healthcare system (e.g., subspecialty care, hospitals, home health agencies, nursing homes) and the patient’s community (e.g., family, public and private community-based services).

 Care is facilitated by registries, information technology, health information exchange and other means to assure that patients get the indicated care when and where they need and want it, in a culturally and linguistically appropriate manner.
-The disparate data that must be integrated to enable personalized, value-based care for patients via the PCMH model may originate from claims and clinical sources as CSV, Pipe, XML, and CCD documents, as well as images and text.
-For example, in provider-to-provider scenarios – a radiologist may share information with the physician practice.
+The disparate data that must be integrated to enable personalized, value-based care for patients via the PCMH model may originate from claims and clinical sources such as CSV, Pipe, XML and CCD documents, as well as images and text.
+For example – in provider-to-provider scenarios, a radiologist may share information with the physician practice.
 In the provider-to-patient-to-provider scenario, a physician may share test results with a patient and the patient may then schedule a follow-up appointment.

-While most will agree that MACRA is complex, its approach is aligned with the Triple Aim of healthcare: better care, healthier people, and smarter spending.
-Much of the information that is required to produce these quality reports and to facilitate PCMH exchange scenarios is provided by EMRs as HL7 CCDA CCDs.
+While most will agree that MACRA is complex, its approach is aligned with the Triple Aim of healthcare – better care, healthier people and smarter spending.
+Much of the information required to produce these quality reports and facilitate PCMH exchange scenarios is provided by EMRs as HL7 CCDA CCDs.
 CCDA messages contain various types of clinical data expressed across a set of required and optional “templates.”
-Templates use both unstructured and structured data often referencing, specific value sets created from terminology standards such as LOINC, RxNorm, and SNOMED.
+Templates use both unstructured and structured data often referencing specific value sets created from terminology standards such as LOINC, RxNorm and SNOMED.

 Aside from the required components, C-CDA documents are “open templates” that may be extended to meet the specific needs of the transmission and/or involved systems.
 As such, each EMR vendor may configure CCD documents differently.
-The client was challenged to adapt to and rapidly account for these differences, as well as to be flexible enough to accept data from those EMR vendors who may not be able to provide CCD documents and instead send the data in other formats such as flat files.
+The client was challenged to adapt to and rapidly account for these differences and to be flexible enough to accept data from EMR vendors who may not be able to provide CCD documents and instead send the data in other formats, such as flat files.

-Beyond just these differences is message format, the client was required to communicate in a standard, secure fashion dictated by the IHE Profiles for interoperability.
-IHE Profiles offer a common framework for vendors and IT departments to understand and address clinical integration needs.
+Beyond just these differences in message format, the client was required to communicate in a standard, secure fashion dictated by the IHE Profiles for interoperability.
+As a result, IHE Profiles offer a common framework for vendors and IT departments to understand and address clinical integration needs.

-The client found it remarkably easy and fast to accomplish EMR integrations using PilotFish interface engine and tools.
+The client found it remarkably easy and fast to accomplish EMR integrations using the PilotFish interface engine and tools.
 While PilotFish always recommends its robust formal training and onboarding program, this client proceeded immediately to implementation without formal training for staff.
-Using only PilotFish’s online resources (https://cms.pilotfishtechnology.com) and an occasional call to PilotFish professional services, the client’s team implemented seven (7) new interfaces in less than six months including:
+Using only PilotFish’s Online Documentation Resources and an occasional call to PilotFish professional services, the client’s team implemented 7 new interfaces in less than 6 months including: